lbrandy/lbrandy.github.com/_posts/pub/2008-11-24-the-hardest-test-i-ever-gave-c.md

 Output: ___________________________________________
 </pre>

 This problem screams "trick-question" but to no avail.
 Every single one of them got this wrong.
 Every.
 Single.
 One.

-That is quite frankly amazing considering it's essentially a 50-50 guess and I had about 30 students.
+If you give a 50-50 question that everyone gets wrong, you are an utter failure as a teacher, right?
 I'll go ahead and put this challenge out.
 Try to come up with a 50-50 question that every single student in your class gets wrong.

 <h3>Bonus Question #1 -- Words do not describe...</h3>

 <pre>
 B1) What is the _EXACT_ output of the following code:
 *2 points*

-void main(int)
+void f()
 {
 int counter1, counter2, j, k;